Bali is my hypothetical evolutionary replacement for Java to highlight

 - have not decided yet. (this generates a syntax error on compile).

-Simply adding a new field to either a or b
+Simply adding a new field to either a or

 Why?

 - Lists of fields copying from one object to another is common for versioning.
-You

-have it when you export a file of some subset of the information.
+files.
+You also have it when you export a file of some subset of the information.

 - In my home-brew language Abundance, I found that a COBOL-style move

 corresponding was NOT quite what was needed.
-I needed something of the form MOVE
+I needed something of the form

-CORRESPONDING EXCEPT FOR… The other problem was maintenance.
-When
+MOVE CORRESPONDING EXCEPT FOR… The other problem

-lets you ensure you have not forgotten to handle every field.
+My proposal lets you ensure you have not forgotten to handle every field.

 Why Not?